Compute

 • Memory Quota: Set Limit to 2048 MiB.

-• Privileged Container: If Jenkins is deployed with a single Master, enable Privileged Container so that the container can perform operations on the host.
-Otherwise, Docker commands cannot be executed in the Jenkins Master container.
+• Privileged Container: If Jenkins with a single Master is used, the privileged container must be enabled so that the container can perform operations on the node.
+Otherwise, you cannot run the Docker commands in the Jenkins Master container.

 Retain the default values for other parameters.